-The accompanying financial statements have been prepared on a going concern basis of accounting, which contemplates continuity of operations and the realization of assets and the settlement of liabilities in the normal course of business.
-The accompanying financial statements do not reflect any adjustments that might result if the Company is unable to continue as a going concern.
+The accompanying condensed consolidated financial statements have been prepared on a going concern basis of accounting.
+The accompanying condensed consolidated financial statements do not reflect any adjustments that might result if the Company is unable to continue as a going concern.